eduvpn/documentation/EXPIRE_AT_NIGHT.md

 sooner, please let us know if you have any ideas on this.
 For example, how would that work when the expiry is say `PT12H`, i.e. 12 hours?

+**NOTE**: the new expiry will only work form the next time the user authenticates to the portal (or authorizes the app), not for current VPN sessions.

 ## Server Configuration

 To check the timezone your server is set to: